djones2085/meal-prep-coordinator/README.md

 A web application for coordinating meal preparation among a group of people, managing recipes, orders, and meal cycles.
 ## Next Focus

+- ✅ **Local Testing: Unit Conversion & Aggregation:**
+    - Verify the `_performAggregation` Cloud Function correctly uses `convert-units`.
+    - Test with various recipes and units to ensure shopping list items in Firestore are accurate.
+    - Confirm frontend shopping list pages display the new units and quantities as expected.
 - **Recipe Input/Management Enhancements:**
     - 🟡 Address issues with the `Manual Add Recipe form` (consider UX improvements or explore AI-based recipe parsing for easier input).
     - 🔘 Implement `Edit Existing Recipe` functionality.